-There are a few symptoms to take note of when it comes to diagnosing ILD, according to Alireza Meysami, M.D., interim division head of rheumatology at Henry Ford Health System and clinical assistant professor of medicine at Wayne State University in Detroit.
+There are a few symptoms to take note of when it comes to diagnosing ILD, according to Alireza Meysami, M.D., interim division head of rheumatology at Henry Ford Health System and clinical associate professor of medicine at Wayne State University in Detroit.
 Dr. Meysami says he instructs his team to always check patients for coughs or a crackle in the lungs.
 They also look for clubbing of the nails — when nails look curved like the back of a spoon — which indicates that low blood oxygen is affecting the tissue around the nailbed.

 “If these symptoms are there or there’s even a little bit of suspicion, I immediately get a pulmonary-function test and high-resolution CT scan with immediate referral to a pulmonologist,” he says.
 Usually, imaging tests can confirm the diagnosis, but if the doctors cannot make a clinical judgement from the scans, they may do a lung biopsy as a last resort.

 Treatment of ILD depends on the type and what the likely cause is, says Dr. Meysami.
 For instance, rheumatologists will determine whether there’s any correlation between medication and lung disease.
 In cases where a patient has just started taking a TNF inhibitor and develops symptoms, the doctor would conclude they are caused by the drug.
 “We’d stop that medication with the expectation of the resolution of the symptoms,” Dr. Meysami says.

 RA-associated ILD requires aggressive treatment, often with a biologic called rituximab, to get the high levels of inflammation under control, says Dr. Meysami.
 This type of ILD can be difficult to manage.

 - Quit smoking.
 That’s really the end of that story.
 If you need help getting smoke-free, check out these resources from the Centers for Disease Control and Prevention.
 And talk to your doctor.